michaeljennings/refresh-database/readme.md

 cache_migrations: false
 ```

-If you have setup multiple database connections you only specif
+If you have setup multiple database connections you only need to specify the `cache_migrations` property once.

 ```yml
 connections: